proglang/jgs/README.md

 - [TaintTracking] needs to be on the build path of your own project.
 - The project must contain a security.Definition.java file, which extends ALevelDefinition.
 You can copy the Definition.java from Testcases/security.
 To implement your own Definition file, see section `TODO`
 - To perform the analysis, please use the lauch configuration [AnalysisRun] and specify the class which should be analyzed (it should contain the main class).
 For further configuration details, see [configuration] (#configuration)
-- For information about possible annotations, see `TODO`
+- For information about possible annotations, see [Annotations]

 [SampleProject] is a simple example how to setup an own project.
 The Definition.java file is mandatory.
 You can use [ManualAnalysis] to start the analysis of this project.